-The national government is promoting the NUMP for cities to take action
+The national government is promoting the NUMP so that cities can take action.

 The most important output of the NUMP Chile project has been the National Sustainable Mobility Strategy.
 This Strategy presents a repertoire of 30 types of sustainable mobility measures.
 Thus, this Strategy offers cities and regions a general enabling framework for developing sustainable urban mobility plans.
 Regional governments wishing to create a sustainable urban mobility plan should select from these 30 measures the ones most suitable for their context.